Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### A Development Team selects a set of Product Backlog Items for a Sprint Backlog with the intent to get the selected items "Done" by the end of the Sprint.
+### The Developers selects a set of Product Backlog Items for a Sprint Backlog with the intent to get the selected items "Done" by the end of the Sprint.
 Which three phrases best describe the purpose of a Definition of Done? (choose the best three answers)

 - [ ] It provides a template for elements that need to be included in the technical documentation.
-- [x] It guides the Development Team in creating a forecast at the Sprint Planning.
+- [x] It guides the Developers in creating a forecast at the Sprint Planning.
 - [ ] It controls whether the Developers have performed their tasks.
 - [x] It creates transparency over the work inspected at the Sprint Review.
 - [x] It defines what it takes for an Increment to be ready for release.